jaroslawhartman/obex-map-client/Readme.txt

 with a MAP device.
 I have fixed several bugs within the lightblue OS X source code, so you will have to build that as well.

+0. Updates and hints to Mac OS X 10.9 according to http://www.thebrokendesk.com/post/installing-lightblue-on-osx-109/

+All implemented; in case of

+> ImportError: No module named Foundation

+Re-install pyobjc seemed to fix this for me

+pip uninstall pyobjc
+pip instal pyobjc

 1. Install the lightblue python module as well as the Mac OS X-specific LightAquaBlue framework: